Club-INTech/TechTheTime-LowLevel/README.md

 If you have an outdated version of the shared repository and you need to update it, just run the same command as configuration :
 ```
-./configure
+./update
 ```

-It will also update the libraries in the `lib` folder.
+It will also update the libraries in the `lib` folder and the needed Python packages.

 ### Pushing your modification of the shared library